Focusrite Scarlett 2i40.00

 This audio interface is perfect for anyone just starting to get into music production as it will give you everything you need for a small, home recording settings, or a professional looking for a simple device to use for home recording or taking on tour.
 Of course, it can be used in a studio setting as well, but that’s not the main job this audio interface was designed for.

 Because it has all of the mentioned options, it’s perfect for recording guitar or bass guitar at home and MIDI I/O means you can play with your MIDI keyboards or pads.
 The downside is that there are only two input jacks, meaning that you can only record two instruments and once, which really means it’s not for some serious studio work but for a simple, home version, where you record your instruments one by one, or you just need to record one instrument.

-It does have some software issues and it could have more inputs, but this model was not meant to be used in a studio setting and the true idea behind it is that it’s a simple, affordable, easy to use home audio interface used to record yourself when you’re at home or to be taken on road and used in that kind of a setting.
+The true idea behind this audio interface is that it’s a simple, affordable, easy to use home audio interface used to record yourself when you’re at home or to be taken on road and used in that kind of a setting.
 All in all, this is a great model which you should definitely consider.